Carleton University: Athletics

 Carleton competes as the Carleton Ravens, participating in intercollegiate competitions at both the national and provincial levels.
 Carleton is a member of both U Sports and Ontario University Athletics, with some teams competing in the RSEQ, encompassing 13 varsity sports.

 Men's basketball

-Carleton is recognized for the strength of its men's basketball team, which has accumulated the highest number of national titles of any collegiate basketball team in Canadian history.
+Carleton is recognized for the strength of its men's basketball team, The Ravens.
 Between 1999 and 2019, Dave Smart served as the head men's basketball coach at Carleton, and is credited for building the team's capacity to its current reputation of repeated success.
 Smart resigned from his position in 2019 to serve as Carleton's director of basketball operations.

-The Ravens men's basketball team has won the national championship fifteen times, with five consecutive titles between 2002–03 and 2006–07 and seven consecutive titles between 2010-2011 and 2016–2017, surpassing the University of Victoria at the top of the all-time list.
-The Vikes had seven consecutive wins in the 1980s.
-With its 12th crown in 2016, the Ravens eclipsed the UCLA Bruins men's basketball team as the college with the most national basketball titles, a feat accomplished in 14 years, compared with UCLA's 11 titles in 32 seasons.

-Outside of its typical season games, the men's basketball team plays exhibition games with NCAA teams from the United States during the summer months, billed as the Can-Am Shootout.
-During these games, Carleton has garnered significant wins over reputable Division I teams such as the University of Mississippi, University of Cincinnati, and South Dakota State University.

-As part of its athletic rivalry with the University of Ottawa, the team has participated in Capital Hoops Classic since its inception in 2007, which typically takes place in late January and early February at the arena at TD Place.
-In fourteen years of the event, Carleton has won on eleven occasions.

 Women's basketball

-The Ravens’ basketball strength continues to the women's side with Carleton being home to the 2018 U SPORTS National Championship.
+The Ravens' basketball strength continues to the women's side with Carleton being home to the 2018, 2023 and 2024 U SPORTS National Championship.
 The team, previously coached by now men's coach Taffe Charles, is coached by Dani Sinclair.

 The Ravens women's team has helped to develop a number of professional players including Marlee Ball, Nicole Gilmore, Alyssa Cerino and Catherine Traer.